What to Pack for Seville: A Seasonal Guide

 Summer

 There’s nothing quite like summertime in Seville!
 As one of the hottest cities in continental Europe, temperatures regularly reach 40°C (104°F) in July and August.
-However, it’s still entirely possible to enjoy Seville even in the midst of a scorching summer.
-If you’re ready to brave the heat, here’s what to pack for Seville as temperatures rise.
+However, it’s still entirely possible to enjoy visiting Seville in summer.

-• Plenty of sunscreen: If you plan on being out and about sightseeing in the middle of the day, we tip our hats to you.
+• Plenty of Sunscreen: If you plan on being out and about sightseeing in the middle of the day, we tip our hats to you.
 However, don’t forget to slather on plenty of sunscreen before leaving the (hopefully!) air-conditioned bliss that is your hotel.
 Those rays can be brutal!

 setas in Seville